graphsense/DW-VA-Taxonomy/README.md

 ## How to contribute

-If you have write access to this repository, create a branch, change stuff, and push the branch to Github.
+If you have write access to this repository, create a branch, change stuff, and push the branch to GitHub.

 	git branch my_concept_proposal
 	git checkout my_concept_proposal